 Schools that participated in the assessment were classified as being located in four mutually exclusive types of communities: city, suburb, town, and rural.
 These categories indicate the geographic locations of schools.
 "City" is a geographical term meaning the principal city of a U.S. Census Bureau-defined Core-Based Statistical Area and is not synonymous with "inner city."
-The criteria for classifying schools with respect to type of location changed for 2007; therefore, only comparisons between 2007 and 2009 are available.
+The criteria for classifying schools with respect to type of location changed for 2007; therefore, only comparisons between 2007, 2009, and 2011 are available.
 More detail on the changes for the classification of type of location is available at http://nces.ed.gov/ccd/Rural_Locales.asp.

-Tables 6-A and 6-B show average scale scores and achievement-level data for public school students at grades 4 and 8 in Illinois and the nation, by type of location (for 2007 and 2009 only).
+Tables 7-A and 7-B show average scale scores and percentage of students by achievement-level data for public school students at grades 4 and 8 in Illinois and the nation, by type of location (for 2007, 2009, and 2011 only).